Printable referencing guides

 APA is an author-date referencing style produced by the American Psychological Association.
 Initially developed for the social sciences, it is used by a number of disciplines.
 There have been several editions of the Publication Manual, the aim of which is to aid authors in the preparation of manuscripts.
 Always follow information given to you by your lecturer regarding referencing.

-The above APA guides are based on the latest, 6th edition of the Publication manual of the American Psychological Association published in 2010.
+The above APA guide is based on the latest, 7th edition of the Publication manual of the American Psychological Association published in 2020.

 Vancouver is a numbered referencing style that is predominantly used in the medical field.
 It follows rules established by the International Committee of Medical Journal Editors.
 It is also known as: Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 Each source is given the same number each time it is referred to in the work.
 Always follow information given to you by your lecturer regarding referencing.